 Rock & Desert ATV Tires: Rocky and Desert tires are usually built to take more abuse from jagged rocks, sharp thorns, and harsh dry terrain.
-These tires are heavier built, usually with a 6 or 8 ply rating.
+These tires are heavier built, usually with a 6 to 10 ply rating.
 They have a medium tread design that covers more of the tire casing, and wrapping shoulder lugs for increased protection and grip.
 The take-off is that these tires typically weigh more and cost more than All-Terrain tires, although many fall into the same two categories.

 Sport and Race ATV Tires: Sport ATV tires are intended for racing or course track conditions.
 They have a lower profile with a tighter tread design--usually have lots of “knobs” (“knobbies”) or biting edges.
 They are lightweight, super smooth riding, and great at high speed riding and cornering.
 Typically they have a softer tire compound with different patterns for various track conditions.
 These may be hard-pack blue-groove, intermediate over hard-pack, or woods style terrain.
 In the past, these tires mainly pertained to sport quads, but with today’s explosion of Side-by-Sides, that is not necessarily the case.
 There are a handful of less aggressive, high speed tires, suitable for use on heavier machines.